skulumani/system_setup/README.md

 ## New computer setup

 * Mac specific setup
     * install all the source code pro fonts by double clicking on them and the powerline ones too
-	* Install solarized terminal colorscheme
+    * Install solarized terminal colorscheme.
+The Yosemite one works on 10.12

 * Install new shell
 ~~~